-So, who are the biggest players in the HKEX trading markets and which company has the largest market capitalisation?
-We know you don’t want to waste time conducting an advanced search through all the companies, so we have compiled the top 5 listed companies with their market capitalisations below:
+So, who are the biggest players in the HKEX markets and which company has the largest market capitalization?
+We have compiled the top 5 listed companies with their market capitalization below:

 Why You Should Trade On The HKEX

-While you won’t find many of the most popular US companies listed on the HKEX trading centre like Gamestop and Nio, it does have an interesting market with some exciting stocks trading.
+While you won’t find many of the most popular US companies listed on the HKEX trading centre like Gamestop and Nio, it does have an interesting market with some exciting stocks.
 There are many popular stocks available on the market that you will find through registered brokers, such as Alibaba (NASDAQ stock code: BABA), Xiaomi, JD.com Inc, Kuaishou and L’Occitane.

-HKEX trading also gives access to the mainland markets in China, which are not always open to foreign investment.
-Through the Hong Kong market, you can start trading these Chinese stocks in parallel with the more well-known stocks on the Hong Kong Exchange.
+HKEX investing also gives access to the mainland markets in China, which are not always open to foreign investment.
+Through the Hong Kong market, you can start investing in these Chinese stocks via registered brokers in parallel with the more well-known stocks on the Hong Kong Exchange.

 How To Start Trading On The HKEX

-So, you have arrived at the address of the HKEX trading centre, entered the building and you are on the trading floor waiting to get started (figuratively of course).
-This guide will help you start trading on the market from abroad:
+So, you have arrived at the address of the HKEX centre, entered the building and you are on the trading floor waiting to get started (figuratively of course).
+This guide will help you start investing on the market from abroad via HKEX brokers:

-- Open And Fund An Account: Once you have decided on the broker that is right for you, start an application and register for membership.
-When you have filled out any trading arrangement forms required, you will need to deposit funds to trade on the Hong Kong Stock Exchange (HKEX).
-Some brokers will have a minimum deposit amount, while others may not.
-Watch out for currency conversions as these could incur further losses.
+- Open And Fund An Account: Once you have decided on HKEX brokers, start an application with one and register for membership.
+When you have filled out any trading arrangement forms required, you will need to deposit funds to trade on the Hong Kong Stock Exchange.
+Some HKEX brokers will have a minimum deposit amount, while others may not.
+Watch out for currency conversions as these can add up.

-It’s important to know what different trade terminology means and what you can and cannot do when it comes to HKEX trading.
-Other than standard trades where you directly buy and sell a stock, there are a few other trading mechanisms to know about.
+It is important to know what different investing terminology means and what you can and cannot do when it comes to investing on the HKEX.
+Other than standard trades where you directly buy and sell a stock, there are a few other mechanisms to know about.
 For those investment styles that are permitted on the exchange, look out for HKEX brokers that support these approaches if they are important to your strategy.

-Options trading is allowed on the Hong Kong Stock Exchange (HKEX).
+Options trading is allowed on the Hong Kong Stock Exchange.
 Essentially, an option is a contract linked to an asset such as a stock.
 The contract gives you the right to trade a set volume of stock at a predefined price some time in the future, making you a trading right holder.
-However, you don’t have to buy the stock under the trading rules if you don’t want to.
+However, you don’t have to buy the stock under the pre-defined rules if you don’t want to.

-This is another form of trading that is usually illegal on the HKEX trading centre and other exchanges.
-Insider trading refers to someone either being directly connected to a company or knowing someone who is and buying or selling stocks based on information that is not yet publicly known, saving them losses or making a profit in the process.
+This is another form of investing that is usually illegal on the HKEX and other exchanges.
+Insider trading refers to someone either being directly connected to a company or knowing someone who is buying or selling stocks based on information that is not yet publicly known, saving them losses or making a profit in the process.

-Cross trading is not permitted on the Hong Kong Stock Exchange (HKEX).
+Cross trading is not permitted on the Hong Kong Stock Exchange.
 A cross trade is a financial practice where buy and sell orders for the same stock or asset are offset without being recorded as a trade on the exchange, without disclosure.

-Algorithmic (algo) trading is allowed on the HKEX trading markets.
+Algorithmic (algo) investing is allowed on the HKEX markets.
 It is a method of automated trading where a computer program or API makes trades according to pre-programmed instructions and signals.
-This form of trading can be risky as it limits your manual input so we would only recommend it for experienced traders.
+This form of investing can be risky as it limits your manual input so we would only recommend it for experienced traders.